 My Score: 0/10.

-But before you dive into this review…
+But before you dive into this FULL review…

-What is WAH Paycheck?
+What is WAH Paycheck All About?

 Where you simply rinse and repeat for ridiculous daily commission payments paid into your bank.

 In a nutshell: It’s a spammy link posting opportunity.
-It doesn’t work!
+It doesn’t work.

-This is great news for you, since this page will help to educate you on the types of programs to be avoided at all costs in the future.
+This is great news for you, since this review will help to educate you on the types of programs to be avoided at all costs in the future.

-The Main Red Flag Warning Signs
+The Main Red Flag Warning Signs With WAH Paycheck

 The ‘WP’ system raises a number of scam warnings that you should bear in mind before deciding to part with a single penny.

-- It creates urgency – “All positions are filling up & are limited.
+- It creates fake urgency – “All positions are filling up & are limited.
 Only 3 spots available – Act now” + a countdown timer is also used.